Transgender/Gender-Affirming Health

 What can I expect during my appointment at HSHC?

-• Pre-Visit: The admin team will mail you information, consent forms, a health history form, and a bloodwork requisition form.
+- Pre-Visit: The admin team will mail you information, consent forms, a health history form, and a bloodwork requisition form.

-• If you are starting on testosterone, you can book a follow up appointment with one of our nurses who will help teach you how to do your injection.
+- If you are starting on testosterone, you can book a follow up appointment with one of our nurses who will help teach you how to do your injection.
 You are welcome to bring a support person with you.
 We sell injection supplies on site for $52.50 for a weekly supply/year and $28.75 for a bi-weekly supply/year.
 Please note that we cannot sell injection supplies after 4:30 PM.

-• If you ever need help doing your own injection at home, check out the videos below of our nurse going through the steps of both IM and SubQ injections!
+- If you ever need help doing your own injection at home, check out the videos below of our nurse going through the steps of both IM and SubQ injections!

-• This instructional video is not meant as a substitute for professional medical advice.
+- This instructional video is not meant as a substitute for professional medical advice.
 It is an extra resource for those already receiving hormone therapy care.
 Individuals are recommended to consult with a qualified medical professional before self administering any new medications.

 What are the wait times for referrals, surgery, etc.?

-• If you are going through a private psychologist (if you have coverage or are paying out of pocket), you will likely get seen within a few months.
+- If you are going through a private psychologist (if you have coverage or are paying out of pocket), you will likely get seen within a few months.

-• If you will be going through MSI (covered by provincial health care), wait times range from 6-18 months.
+- If you will be going through MSI (covered by provincial health care), wait times range from 6-18 months.

-• MSI approval for surgery: Once we have your letter(s) of surgical readiness, you can come to HSHC to fill out MSI approval documents.
+- MSI approval for surgery: Once we have your letter(s) of surgical readiness, you can come to HSHC to fill out MSI approval documents.
 We will then forward this to MSI.
 It takes approximately 4-6 weeks to receive notification of approval from MSI.
-Once we have approval, we will contact you for a follow up appointment and begin planning for you to go to Montreal.
+Once we have approval, we will contact you for a follow up appointment.
+We would either then begin planning for you to go to Montreal, or if you are getting surgery in Nova Scotia, the local surgery team should contact you regarding booking a pre-operative appointment(s).

-• Referral to Montreal for surgery: Most gender-affirming surgeries are only available in Montreal.
+- Referral to Montreal for surgery: Many gender-affirming surgeries are only available in Montreal.
 If you require a referral for surgery, HSHC can help with this.
 We fax off all required documents to Montreal.
 They will contact you from there.
 If you DO NOT receive a package from Montreal within one month, its very important that you call them.
 We can give you their phone number.
 Wait times for surgery are very variable, but often range from 6-18 months.

 How do I change my name/gender marker?